 • In April 2022 we offered a weekly challenge on ways to Renew Creation during the Easter season.

-Current Creation Care Team members are Karen Steenson (chair), Elayne Gilhausen, Mary Markes, and Christine Miller.
+Current Creation Care Team members are Karen Steenson, Mary Markes, Christine Miller, Elayne Gilhausen, and Cara Wright.
 Let us know if you have questions, ideas, concerns, topics of special interest, or anything you’d like to discuss.
 We meet once every month or so.
 If you would like to join us, we are always seeking new members for our group!

 Energy Saving Tips